Why am I always tired

 • Muscle fatigue is a result of lactic acid formation.
 Usually, within a few minutes, the pain will go away.

-• Aerobic exertion activates the heart and lungs, and therefore the rate of pulse and respiration increases.
+• Aerobic exertion activates the heart and lungs; therefore, the pulse and respiration rate increase.
 Sweating is a mechanism designed to cool the body.

 3. Metabolic fatigue - (Liver and Kidney) Most often due to a heavy meal or chronic inflammatory diseases.
 The manifestation of metabolic fatigue is a desire to take a nap.